 Because they’ve inhabited the Earth for more than 300 million years, spiders are also symbols of ancient wisdom.
 They hold in their DNA a memory of how the Earth once was and how it has changed.

 The spider spirit animal reminds us to study history and learn from the past.
 Spider people tend to be old souls who have experienced many lifetimes, therefore they are open-minded because they understand.
 They can easily put themselves in others’ shoes because of their soul-level experience.
 Hence, it’s important for spider people to be patient with younger souls and to help guide them as they navigate their life path.

 Spider Symbolism: Illusion

 The spider is skilled in the art of illusion and entrapment.
-The Australian crab spider is capable of manipulating ultraviolet light signals to attract bees to flowers where they lie in wait to catch them.
-As heinous as this sounds, not all illusion is negative.
+The Australian crab spider is capable of manipulating ultraviolet light signals to attract bees to flowers where they lie in wait to catch them.2 As heinous as this sounds, not all illusion is negative.

 The spider spirit animal also embodies the idea of “fake it til you make it.”
 Even if you don’t have the internal confidence to take an action, like getting up on stage, introducing yourself to a stranger, or going into that interview, the spider spirit tells you to “act as if.”
 Act as if you are capable, act as if you are confident, and you can manifest it.
-The spider reminds you that with your imagination you can create something beautiful and other won’t be able to resist your alluring web.
+The spider reminds you that with your imagination you can create something beautiful and others won’t be able to resist your alluring web.